 More practically, the service was named Alexa because it contains the uncommon “X” sound.
 Since this service is voice-activated, Amazon wanted to choose a name that wouldn’t get confused with other words that could accidentally awaken the device:

 “We did go through a number of names and the name is important as much for the personality that it creates around the persona than is this computer-based voice computer in the cloud.
 But there’s computer science behind it, too,” Limp said.
 “If any of you have Echoes, you know that it only wakes up when it hears the word “Alexa,” and the phonics of that word and how that word is parsed and the fact that it has a hard consonant with the ‘X’ in it, is important in making sure that it wakes up only when it’s asked for.
 And so, a combination of those two things allowed us to kind of narrow in on Alexa.”

 Where can I use Alexa?

 In order to use Alexa, you’ll need a device that integrates the voice technology.
-This typically means an Amazon device, such as an Echo, Ecobee Switch+ light switch, the LG InstaView refrigerator, and the aforementioned Sonos One speaker.
-Someone even programmed Alexa to work with a Big Mouth Billy Bass., or , but this cloud-based personal voice assistant has also been integrated with some third-party systems.
-The is also compatible with Alexa, as are some third-party devices: the
+This typically means an Amazon device, such as an Ecobee Switch+ light switch, the LG InstaView refrigerator, and the aforementioned speaker.
+Someone even programmed Alexa to work with a Big Mouth Billy Bass., , or , but this cloud-based personal voice assistant has also been integrated with some third-party systems.
+Devices like the are also compatible with Alexa, as are some third-party devices: the